 Stressed about the thought of pleasing a whole crowd?
 Kristen advises couples to choose at least two wedding cake flavors in order to give their guests a choice.
 “Choose your favorite, then give an alternative.
 Choose something that you think maybe another contrasting option,” she said.

 As for a flavor that’s not necessarily a classic?
 Kristen says there’s no need to shy away from a flavor combination that’s a bit nontraditional.
-“If the bride and groom love a flavor that is out of the ordinary and want to include that in their wedding, by all means, go for it!”
+“If the couple loves a flavor that is out of the ordinary and want to include that in their wedding, by all means, go for it!”

 Chocolate Raspberry Truffle Cake